 Our Philosophy and Beliefs

-- Every person needs positive social contacts to fully develop their potential and their sense of worth.
+- Every person needs positive social connections to fully develop their sense of self and community.

 Client confidentiality is protected and maintained between programs of the agency.
 A clients grievance procedure is available upon request.